ebemunk/blog/content/2021-12-01-playmates/index.md

 ## Who Reads Playboy?

 Turns out, Playboy is not very transparent with their demographics (not sure if this is common among other magazines).
-But, I did find some information about who reads playboy on their own [media kit from 2004](https://web.archive.org/web/20041019143228/https://www.playboy.com/mediakit/print_demographics.html).
+But, I did find some information about who reads playboy from their own [media kit from 2004](https://web.archive.org/web/20041019143228/https://www.playboy.com/mediakit/print_demographics.html).
 More than a decade later, obviously these values are outdated, but I think it gives a bit of context into _who Playboy is meant for_.

 <div>
   <div class="viz-title">Reading it for the articles</div>